f4exb/sdrangel/plugins/channel/demoddsd/readme.md

 ![DSD D-Star status](../../../doc/img/DSDdemod_plugin_dstar_status.png)

-These is the standard D-Star embedded information that is read from the header frame.

 <h5>19.1.1: Origin (my) and destination (your) callsign</h5>

-  - at the left of the `>` sign is the origin callsign with the 4 character informative suffix nest to the slash `/`
+  - at the left of the `>` sign is the origin callsign ` MY` with the 4 character informative suffix nest to the slash `/`
-  - at the right of the `>` sign is the destination callsign.
+  - at the right of the `>` sign is the destination callsign `YOUR`.
 As per Icom standard this is `CQCQCQ` when a call is made to all stations
   - this information is retrieved from the header or the slow data if it can be decoded

 <h5>19.1.2: Repeater callsign</h5>